“COME LORD JESUS, THE LIGHT IS DYING, THE NIGHT KEEPS CRYING…”

 _________________________________________

-15, 1970) could be said to be the most devastating event in the Nation’s history, leaving more than a million deaths as a result of its brutality.
-It was a scar in the nation’s history, a bitter and a life-defining event, leaving so many displaced without homes and properties.
-It was a phenomenon that left the citizens to restart an existence from the very scratch, especially on the part of the Igbos over all that was lost.
-Understanding this unpleasant event in Nigeria in the light of the suffering, hardship and brokenness felt, could help shed light on the sentiments of the Jews over their post-exile predicaments, and the imploration of God’s intervention in their lives, as reflected in today’s first reading.
+Similar to the Babylonian exile, which stands as one of the most devastating events in Jewish history, the Civil War in Nigeria could be considered the most destructive event in the nation’s history.
+This conflict resulted in over a million deaths due to its extreme brutality.
+The Civil War left a lasting mark on Nigeria, akin to a scar in its history.
+It was a painful and life-altering event, displacing many people and causing the loss of homes and properties.
+This phenomenon compelled citizens, especially the Igbos who suffered significant losses, to rebuild their lives entirely from scratch.
+Reflecting on this unfortunate event in Nigeria, considering the suffering, hardship, and brokenness it caused, may help us understand the sentiments of the Jews facing post-exile challenges.
+It allows us to empathize with their plea for God’s intervention in their lives, as depicted in today’s first reading.
 Little wonder, the Advent cry: “Christ come quickly, there’s danger at the door.
 Poverty a plenty, hearts gone wild with war.
 There’s hunger in the city and famine on the plain.
 Come, Lord Jesus, the light is dying, the night keeps crying: come, Lord Jesus…” written by Medical Mission Sister Miriam Therese Winter (b.
 1938) greatly summarizes this Sunday’s message.
 It is a song imploring the intervention of God in a stark and devastating human history.

 Shalom!